Jezternz/json-db/README.md

 json-db [![Build Status](https://travis-ci.org/Jezternz/json-db.svg?branch=master)](https://travis-ci.org/Jezternz/json-db)
 =======

-A very simple JSON file Database for Node.js that can be used for prototyping and small projects.
-All operations work synchronously on the database in memory, and asynchonously save changes to a json file.
+A very simple local json file database for Node.js that can be used for prototyping and small projects.

 ---

 The API includes only 3 operations (.get(), .set(), .del()), designed for basic addition, removal, retrieval and filtering with pagination.
 A helper method is also provided (.expressRouting()) that can be used as express middleware, this enables a simple REST service with get, post, put and delete operations corresponding to the methods previously mentioned.

+All operations work synchronously on the database in memory, and asynchonously save changes to a json file.

 Tables are essentially just lists of JSON objects.
 The rows are schemaless and require only a single field to be a unique key.
 The current implementation does not support concurrent access.